 You can also play high-resolution audio stored on a PC by connecting it to a USB DAC such as the Arcam irDAC (pictured, above), the Naim DAC-V1 or the T+A DAC 8, then feeding the signal on to a power amp, powered speakers or headphones.

-You will need a high-resolution audio player, as not all music software is compatible. iTunes will play hi-res files but not FLAC files, for example.
+You will need a high-resolution audio player, as not all music software is compatible.
+As we've mentioned, iTunes will play hi-res files but not FLAC files.

 You can even buy dedicated headphone amps with built-in DACs that handle hi-res audio.
 The ever-popular Sonos system supports WAV and AIFF files but only up to uncompressed CD quality.
 And it seems it won't support hi-res anytime soon.

 If you do fancy a wireless multi-room system that is geared up for hi-res, check out the Bluesound family of products.

 The iPhone 7 sadly doesn't support hi-res audio out of the box, but there are apps (such as Onkyo HF Player) which will allow you to transfer and play a multitude of hi-res file formats.
 Once you've got an app that can handle hi-res audio files on your iPhone, you will need some additional hardware to get it to play, as the internal DAC doesn't support the format.

 Instead, you'll want a pair of Lightning headphones that bypass the iPhone's DAC in favour of their own hi-res capable DAC.
 Like the Audeze Sine, for example.
 Alternatively, you can connect an external DAC, such as the Chord Mojo.

 Android mobile users can also stream hi-res music on their phones courtesy of Qobuz - Tidal remains at CD-quality on mobile for now.

 Best hi-res audio streamers

 Tested at £430 / Now £499 at various retailers